 Ensure your images are sized appropriately and compressed

-Many users don’t realize that the image you took on your smartphone is a high resolution file, maybe 2 megabytes or more.
+Many users don’t realize that images from your smartphone is a high resolution file, maybe 2 megabytes or more.
 If used in its original format, loading that file or even its thumbnail can slow down your page speed.

 Even reducing the size of your images manually may still not be enough.
-The Smush Image Compression and Optimization plugin optimizes images as you upload them by automatically running them through Smush.it.
+There are many plugins that optimize images as you upload them.
 Just install and activate the plugin.
-Images already on your site can be compressed in bulk or individually.
+Most plugins will also compressed those that are already uploaded to your site.

 Use a caching plugin

 There are a few quality caching plugins available but some hosting companies are now installing caching on hosting accounts.
-Siteground has their own SuperCacher plugin that handles caching individually for each hosting account.
+Caching plugins to consider include: